 The setSQLForValidateConnection property is not recommended when using an Oracle JDBC driver.
 UCP performs an internal ping when using an Oracle JDBC driver.
-The mechanism is faster than executing an SQL statement and is overridden if this property is set.
+The mechanism is faster than executing a SQL statement, and is overridden if this property is set.
 Instead, set the setValidateConnectionOnBorrow property to true and do not include the setSQLForValidateConnection property.

 The following example demonstrates validating a connection when borrowing the connection from the pool.
-The example uses Connector/J JDBC driver from MySQL:
+The example uses the Connector/J JDBC driver from MySQL:

 '''

 PoolDataSource pds = PoolDataSourceFactory.getPoolDataSource();

-pds.setConnectionFactoryClassName("com.mysql.jdbc.jdbc2.optional.

-MysqlDataSource");
+pds.setConnectionFactoryClassName("com.mysql.cj.jdbc.MysqlDataSource");

 pds.setURL("jdbc:mysql://host:3306/mysql");

 pds.setUser("<user>");

 pds.setPassword("<password>");

-pds.setPassword("<password>");
+pds.setValidateConnectionOnBorrow(true);

 pds.setSQLForValidateConnection("select from mysql.user");

 Connection conn = pds.getConnection();

 '''